Coronavirus deaths in Italy overtake China as economic damage mounts

 China was to unleash trillions of yuan of fiscal stimulus and South Korea pledged 50 trillion won ($39 billion).

-The desperate state of industry was writ large in Detroit, where the big three automakers - Ford Motor Co, General Motors Co and Fiat Chrysler Automobiles NV - were shutting U.S. plants, as well as factories in Canada and Mexico.
+The desperate state of industry was writ large in Detroit, where the big three automakers - Ford Motor Co (F.N), General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N) - were shutting U.S. plants, as well as factories in Canada and Mexico.
 Some automakers have pledged to help manufacture much needed medical supplies.

 With some economists fearing prolonged pain akin to the 1930s Great Depression and others anticipating a bounceback, gloomy data and forecasts abounded.